mattcooperdev/oh-baby/README.md

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added media (such as releases or mixes) or gigs.
+    1. As a Frequent User, I want to see if I can improve on my previous attempts of the quiz and introduce it to other players.

-        1. The user would already be comfortable with the website layout and can easily click relative links to the releases, gigs or social sections.
+        1. The user would already be comfortable with the website layout and can easily click the necessary buttons to play the game again.

 ### Further Testing